pahansen95/cntr-base/src/OAIGateway/README.md

 }
 ```

-Into the backend's "conversation" format:
+Into the Azure backend's "conversation" format:

 ```json
 {